Making Change Worksheets | Canadian Money

 In these printable worksheets, kids greatly add to their making-change skills.
 With 6 receipts in each set, they first add up the prices of the items and subtract it from the given amount before they find the change.

 In this little bunch of themed worksheets, grade 4 kids tremendously hone their skills.
 They observe the price of each item, figure out how much each person pays, and then find the change due to them in the process.

-This life-like bunch of money worksheets helps 4th grade children fantastically hone their skills.
+This life-like bunch of money worksheet pdfs helps 4th grade children fantastically hone their skills.
 They take a look at how much the items cost and how much each person pays, before finding how much change is owed to them.